Skip to main content

 Intermediate

-To comprehend how inositol supplementation can specifically influence ovarian cells, we must examine the roles of its two primary isomers ∞ (MI) and (DCI).
+To comprehend how inositol supplementation can specifically influence ovarian cells, we must examine the roles of its two primary isomers ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 These are not interchangeable molecules; they perform distinct, yet complementary, functions within the ovary.
 Think of them as two different specialists in a highly coordinated team.

 MI is crucial for follicle-stimulating hormone (FSH) signaling, a process essential for the maturation of eggs.
 Conversely, DCI is more directly involved in the insulin-mediated synthesis of androgens, or male hormones, within the ovary.
-In a healthy ovary, the ratio of MI to DCI is carefully maintained, ensuring that both and androgen production proceed in a balanced manner.
+In a healthy ovary, the ratio of MI to DCI is carefully maintained, ensuring that both FSH signaling and androgen production proceed in a balanced manner.

 The development of insulin resistance introduces a significant disruption to this delicate equilibrium.
 While many tissues in the body may become resistant to insulin’s effects, ovarian cells often remain sensitive.
 This creates a paradoxical situation where high levels of circulating insulin, a hallmark of systemic insulin resistance, disproportionately impact the ovaries.